YuLab-SMU/ggtree/README.md

 `ggtree` is designed for not only viewing phylogenetic tree but also displaying annotation data in the tree.

+A discussion forum can be found at <https://groups.google.com/forum/#!forum/bioc-ggtree>

 ## Authors ##

 Guangchuang Yu and Tommy Tsan-Yuk Lam, School of Public Health, The University of Hong Kong.